"Have you noticed Ms Shan's hair?"

 "Well it's not that sort of black anyway," Norman said, tetchily.
 "It's shiny black.
 Like… like a really black stereo."

 Axel dusted his hands and stood.
 "Norman," he said.
 "I am not the smartest man in the world.
 That honour belongs to Brainekles.
-In fact, on the world intelligence rankings, I come in forth--tied with Dr Escarpment, the Man with the Clockwork Mind.
+In fact, on the world intelligence rankings, I come in a distant forth--tied with Dr Escarpment, the Man with the Clockwork Mind.
 Given my limited cognitive resources, it might be better if you just explained yourself directly, rather than leaving me to guess."

 "Yeah, I get it," Norman said.
 "You aren't interested in her hair.
 But have you noticed her eyes?"